Foodnut.com’s Beginners Introduction to Chinese Dim Sum

 When you’re first seated at a dim sum restaurant, you’ll be first asked what type of tea you would like.
 A safe bet is to ask for the classic Oolong black tea.
 If the waiter has limited English capability, say “Oolong Tea please”.
 Ask for a fork if you need one.

 Chinese etiquette dictates that the person pouring tea should pour some for everyone else before serving themselves.
-When receiving some tea, you should make a knocking action on the table next to the tea cup as a way of saying thanks.
+When receiving some tea, you should make a finger tapping action on the table next to the tea cup as a way of saying thanks.
+Knocking your fist on the table equates to asking the person to kneel!

 When you need to you refill, you can ask for more tea by simply flipping up the top of the teapot and waiting for the servers to notch it.